-A pox on him! he's a cat still.
+BERTRAM A pox on him! he's a cat still.

-His qualities being at this poor price, I need not to ask you if gold will corrupt him to revolt.
+FIRST SOLDIER His qualities being at this poor price, I need not to ask you if gold will corrupt him to revolt.

-Sir, for a quart d'ecu he will sell the fee-simple of his salvation, the inheritance of it; and cut the entail from all remainders and a perpetual succession for it perpetually.
+PAROLLES Sir, for a cardecue he will sell the fee-simple of his salvation, the inheritance of it; and cut th' entail from all remainders and a perpetual succession for it perpetually.

-What's his brother, the other Captain Dumain?

-Why does he ask him of me?

-What's he?

-E'en a crow o' the same nest; not altogether so great as the first in goodness, but greater a great deal in evil.
-He excels his brother for a coward, yet his brother is reputed one of the best that is; in a retreat he outruns any lackey: marry, in coming on he has the cramp.
+FIRST SOLDIER What's his brother, the other Captain Dumain?
+FIRST LORD Why does he ask him of me?
+FIRST SOLDIER What's he?
+PAROLLES E'en a crow o' th' same nest; not altogether so great as the first in goodness, but greater a great deal in evil.
+He excels his brother for a coward; yet his brother is reputed one of the best that is.
+In a retreat he outruns any lackey: marry, in coming on he has the cramp.

-If your life be saved, will you undertake to betray the Florentine?

-Ay, and the captain of his horse, Count Rousillon.
+FIRST SOLDIER If your life be saved, will you undertake to betray the Florentine?
+PAROLLES Ay, and the Captain of his Horse, Count Rousillon.

-I'll whisper with the general, and know his pleasure.
+FIRST SOLDIER I'll whisper with the General, and know his pleasure.

-[Aside.]
-I'll no more drumming; a plague of all drums!
-Only to seem to deserve well, and to beguile the supposition of that lascivious young boy the count, have I run into this danger: yet who would have suspected an ambush where I was taken?
+PAROLLES[Aside] I'll no more drumming.
+A plague of all drums!
+Only to seem to deserve well, and to beguile the supposition of that lascivious young boy the Count, have I run into this danger.

-There is no remedy, sir, but you must die: the general says you that have so traitorously discovered the secrets of your army, and made such pestiferous reports of men very nobly held, can serve the world for no honest use; therefore you must die.
-Come, headsman, off with his head.
+Yet who would have suspected an ambush where I was taken?
+FIRST SOLDIER There is no remedy, sir, but you must die.

+The General says you that have so traitorously discover'd the secrets of your army, and made such pestiferous reports of men very nobly held, can serve the world for no honest use; therefore you must die.
+Come, headsman, of with his head.
-O Lord! sir, let me live, or let me see my death.

-That shall you, and take your leave of all your friends.
+PAROLLES O Lord, sir, let me live, or let me see my death!
+FIRST SOLDIER That shall you, and take your leave of all your friends.
+[Unmuffling him] So look about you; know you any here?
+BERTRAM Good morrow, noble Captain.

-[Unmuffling him.]

-So look about you; know you any here?

-Good morrow, noble captain.

-God bless you, Captain Parolles.
+FIRST LORD God bless you, Captain Parolles.

-God save you, noble captain.
+SECOND LORD God save you, noble Captain.

-Captain, what greeting will you to my Lord Lafeu?
+FIRST LORD Captain, what greeting will you to my Lord Lafeu?
 I am for France.